qvr/nonraid/README.md

 ### Reload the nonraid module

 Reloads the driver module with the specified superblock path.
-This is can be used to recover from error states or when changing superblock files.
+This can be used to recover from error states or when changing superblock files.
 ```bash
 sudo nmdctl reload
 ```